 - Serve sliced toasted baguette or artisan crackers alongside your cheese platter, this will make it a little easier for your guests to eat.

 - Drizzle honey over cheese prior to serving.
 Or simply serve a jar of honey on the side to encourage guests to do their own drizzling.
-Don’t forget to serve with cashews or spiced Marcona almonds and raw cashews to further enhance the pairing experience.
+Either way, don’t forget to serve with cashews or spiced Marcona almonds to further enhance the pairing experience.

 - And then there’s wine.